Ten clutch points: Wolves dominate Game 6 as series swerves again

 The odds in Vegas were up.

-And just when so many expected defending NBA champion Denver to send the Timberwolves home for the summer with a fourth consecutive and resounding loss, the Timberwolves evened this Western Conference semifinal series 3-3 with a 115-70 victory.
+And just when so many expected defending NBA champion Denver to send the Timberwolves home for the summer with a fourth consecutive and resounding loss, the Wolves evened this Western Conference semifinal series at 3-3 with a 115-70 victory.

 The deciding Game 7 is Sunday in Denver.